ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 Now to **methods** which define what we can actually do with an object.
 The most important methods in a class are the ``public`` methods since they can be accessed from outside the class.
-You may also write ``private`` methods that are not accessible outside of the class and therefore can only be used by by other methods inside the same class.
+You may also write ``private`` methods that are not accessible outside of the class and therefore can only be used by other methods inside the same class.
 As you’ve probably figured out, the ``public`` and ``private`` keywords determine the external access and visibility of classes, instance variables, constructors, and methods.